 - We focus on creating an inclusive and caring environment where all feel welcome.

-- Counseling Psychology ranked #3 among U.S. graduate programs by 2018 U.S. News & World Report
+- Ranked #3, Student Counseling and Personnel Services, best graduate programs, 2018 U.S. News & World Report

-- Educational Administration and Supervision ranked #15 among U.S. graduate programs by 2018 U.S. News & World Report
+- Ranked #15, Educational Administration and Supervision, best graduate programs, 2018 U.S. News & World Report

-- Library Sciences ranked #22 among U.S. graduate programs by 2018 U.S. News & World Report
+- Ranked #22, Library and Information Studies, best graduate programs, 2018 U.S. News & World Report

 - Mizzou Ed ranked #43 among all colleges of education in U.S. by 2018 U.S. News & World Report

-- Mizzou Ed ranked in top 25% in the nation among best online programs in U.S. by 2018 U.S. News & World Report
+- Mizzou Ed ranked in top 12% in the nation among best online graduate education programs in U.S. by 2018 U.S. News & World Report

 - Missouri Schoolwide Positive Behavior Support (MO SW-PBS), supported in large part by the University of Missouri Center for SW-PBS, is the largest statewide program focused on schoolwide positive behavior support with more than 800 participating schools in 220 districts across Missouri.